ringlej/ptxdist/doc/environment.rst

 Building a Toolchain
 ~~~~~~~~~~~~~~~~~~~~

+If there is no different toolchain available yet, the next step is to build one
+at least for the desired target architecture.

 PTXdist handles toolchain building as a simple project, like all other
 projects, too.
 So we can download the OSELAS.Toolchain bundle and build